About Me

-Thomas Rainer is a registered landscape architect, teacher, and writer living in Arlington, Virginia.
+Thomas Rainer is a registered landscape architect, teacher, and writer living in Washington, D.C.
 Thomas is a passionate advocate for an ecologically expressive design aesthetic that does not imitate nature, but interprets it.
 His planting designs focus on creating a modern expression of the ground plane with a largely native palette of perennials and grasses.
 Thomas has designed landscapes for the U.S. Capitol grounds, the Martin Luther King, Jr. Memorial, and The New York Botanical Garden, as well as over 100 gardens from Maine to Florida.

 This site is a blog about the form, meaning, and expression of designed landscapes.
 The articles posted here represent only the opinions of the author.
 Grounded Design is not a business site nor an advertisement of design services.